dedaluz/django-tumblelog/docs/usage.rst

 BasePostType
 ------------

-Post types are subclasses of ``tumblelog.models.BasePostType``, which is itself a subclass of Django's ``db.models.Model``.
+Post types are subclasses of ``tumblelog.models.base.BasePostType``, which is itself a subclass of Django's ``db.models.Model``.
 Let's look at an example post type for recipes, which might be defined in the ``models`` module of an app called ``recipes``:

 ::

     from django.db import models
     from django.utils.translation import ugettext as _

-    from tumblelog.models import BasePostType
+    from tumblelog.models.base import BasePostType

     class Recipe(BasePostType):
         """